hihipy/linkedin-banner-wordcloud-generator/README.md

 2. **Select a Background Color and Color Palette**: Enter the number corresponding to your chosen background color and color palette when prompted.

 3. **View and Save Outputs**: The script will display the word cloud in the chosen color scheme and save it as `linkedin_banner.png`.
 Additionally, it will save the sorted terms and their weights to `common_words.txt`.

+4. **File Size Adjustment**: The script ensures that the output image file size is under 3MB, adjusting the quality as necessary.

 ## Code Overview